-I use nature to coach leaders in.
+I mainly coach leaders in the great outdoors, immersed in nature.
+Not in glass corporate vacuums.
 I get leaders to reflect on the space they find themselves in, for experiential and multi sensory experience.
 To stop, observe, breath differently, think differently and challenge what the meaning and purpose is in all that they do in life and business.
-This stuff is not fluffy.
 Its really important to develop mentally tough and wellbeing leaders, by using the resilient skills that nature has.
-For example, check out how trees communicate with each other as an example of ultimate networking with fungi playing a major role.
+For example, when you touch leaves or trees then you soak in Photoncydes, which help your immune system.
+So tree hugging is an excellent wellbeing opportunity.

 “The greatest discovery of any generation is that a human being can alter his life by altering his attitude”.
 William James